2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music/007_Simulating_old_audio.md

 The S-SMP Chip also features a variety of filters and effects, so you have pretty much full freedom except for the number of channels.

+#### Game Boy

+The Game Boy is definitely not a step forward in audio technology, due to the lower amount of channels and less available waveforms.
+Yet, this console has a distinctive sound and some amazing tracks (just listen to any song from Bionic Commando, for instance).

+In this console you have:

+- 2 square wave generators;
+- 1 noise generator;
+- 1 PCM 4-bit wave sample, this allows the programmer to create their own wave forms, for instance;
+- 1 audio input from the cartridge although this has never been used commercially

+All the square wave and the noise generator feature envelopes (ADSR), while the first square wave generator also features a frequency sweeping functionality (allowing for slides between notes).

+The Game Boy has a lot of obscure audio behaviour, but following the limitations above should give you enough of an idea to make something that sounds like it.

 #### AdLib / SoundBlaster

 The AdLib and SoundBlaster cards are based on the Yamaha YM3812 chip, which features 9 channels that use a digital oscillator.
 Given the high number of channels and the freedom given by them, it's pretty easy to get a result that sounds like old DOS game as soon as you get the tone down.